DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

 *repository* and as already explained,
 DIRAC's GIT repositories are hosted on `GitHub <https://github.com/DIRACGrid>`_. for which you need to have an account before continuing.

+*OS, more notes*: a DIRAC server can be installed, as of today, only on SLC6/CC7 OS.
+The reason being some binaries are proved to work only there, and this includes several DMS (Data Management) libraries.
+If you have to do many DMS development, you should consider using SLC6 or CC7.

 Stuff you need to have installed